wearefair/interview/data_engineering/etl_challenge/README.md

 This code challenge focuses on ETL and reporting tasks.
 You will extract data from a postgres database and generate reports with said data.
 Ideally, you will load this data into a reporting database / data warehouse.

+## Expected Time Commitment

+Please spend no more than 5 hours on this.
+We don't necessarily expect you to finish the entire assignment, but we do expect you have generated the foundational reports and created a clean data pipeline that you could build upon over time.

 ## Source Data
 Your dataset is from Federal Elections Committee campaign contributions data.
 This data has been extracted from OpenSecrets (https://www.opensecrets.org/) and provided as a Postgres Dump here: https://github.com/Solomon/opensecrets_to_postgres